Ethan Happ leads Wisconsin past Houston Baptist, 96-59

 The game was never in doubt as the Badgers built their first double-digit lead six minutes into the game, pushed it to 21 a little more than halfway through the first half and crossed the 30-point mark early in the second half.

-Happ, who played point guard through his freshman year of high school, recorded 17 assists in Wisconsin's first two games, and he could have had more than the six he had Saturday.
+Happ, who played point guard through his freshman year of high school, continues to do a little bit of everything for the Badgers.
+After tallying 17 assists in Wisconsin's first two games, he had six Saturday and could've had more.
 At one point, he led the fast break, put on a nice spin move short of half court and flipped a behind-the-back pass to D'Mitrik Trice in the corner.
 But the 3-point attempt rimmed out.

-"He's a unique type player," said Houston Baptist coach Ron Cottrell said.
-"He doesn't shoot from the perimeter at all and yet he just tears you up inside, and he's so fundamentally sound."

 Brevin Pritzl scored 17 points for the Badgers, who had five players score in double figures.